saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/http-submission.md

 import TabItem from '@theme/TabItem';
 import useBaseUrl from '@docusaurus/useBaseUrl';

 You may have a pre-existing crash reporting facility or generate dump files using MiniDumpWriteDump on Windows; this guide shows you how to submit these over HTTP or HTTPS.
-If you use a supported crash reporting library, please use their preferred submission mechanisms.
+If you use a supported crash reporting library, use their preferred submission mechanisms.

 ## What You'll Need